Sixth Labour Government of New Zealand: 2021

-In terms of COVID-19 policies, New Zealand government imposed departure tests requirements for most international travellers entering in New Zealand and established a one-way travel bubble for Cook Islanders traveling to New Zealand.
+In terms of COVID-19 policies, New Zealand government imposed departure tests requirements for most international travellers entering in New Zealand and established a one-way travel bubble for Cook Islanders travelling to New Zealand.
 On 3 February 2021, Ardern approved Pfizer-BioNTech vaccine for domestic use.
 In February 2021, The Government implemented a brief Level 3 lockdown in Auckland following a COVID-19 outbreak in Papatoetoe, South Auckland.
 In mid-May 2021, Health Minister Andrew Little confirmed plans to amend Section 23 of the Medicines Act 1981 after the High Court Judge Rebecca Ellis ruled in favour of the Ngai Kaitiaki Tuku Ihu Medical Action Society's contention that the Government's decision to approve the Pfizer–BioNTech vaccine exceeded the Act's powers.

 On 17 August, the Government reinstated Alert Level 4 restrictions nationwide in response to a community outbreak of COVID-19 Delta variant.
 On 23 August, Parliament was suspended for a week with the exception of online select committee hearings.
 National Party leader Judith Collins and ACT Party leader David Seymour criticised this suspension as undemocratic and an "overreach of power."
 Following disagreements over holding Parliamentary meetings via Zoom among political parties, Speaker Trevor Mallard opted for small gatherings inside the debating chamber.
 In late November, the Government passed controversial vaccine mandate legislation allowing businesses to dismiss employees who refuse to take COVID-19 vaccines and confirmed plans to ease managed isolation and quarantine entry requirements for travellers in 2022.